RomeoLB/GameQuiz/README.md

 <img width="452" alt="image" src="https://github.com/RomeoLB/GameQuiz/assets/136584791/3a6ccad6-b708-43da-903f-0fd56d179fe1">

-s.FirstQuestionTransitionTimeout = 2000 is used is specify the timeout for displaying the gameÕs rules and the transition to the first question should be.
+s.FirstQuestionTransitionTimeout = 2000 is used is specify the timeout for displaying the game's rules and the transition to the first question should be.

 <img width="452" alt="image" src="https://github.com/RomeoLB/GameQuiz/assets/136584791/2eac445b-1f1a-4323-a313-2ef04a4841fd">